minio/docs/source/minio-features/bucket-versioning.rst

 -------------------------

-You can suspend bucket versioning at any time using :mc-cmd:`mc version suspend`.
+You can suspend bucket versioning at any time using :mc-cmd:`mc version disable`.
 MinIO retains all existing object versions.
 During suspension, MinIO allows overwrites of any *unversioned* object.
 Applications can continue referencing any existing object version.